 c A NIC acting as Redundancy Message Control (RMC) does not require a default gateway.
 The IP address and Subnet mask can be configured as described for the primary and backup computers.
-Vista and Windows Server 2008 will identify this NIC and assign it a private profile.
+Windows will identify this NIC and assign it a private profile.
 For example:

-IP address 100.100.100.96 Subnet mask: 255.255.255.0
+IP address 100.100.100.96

+Subnet mask: 255.255.255.0

-- 2 Make sure that the Register this connection's address in DNS option is not selected. - 3 Make sure that the primary network adapter is first in the binding order.
-This places it above the RMC network in the binding order. - 4 Make sure that ALL network cards are configured as "Private Network."
+- 2 Under Advanced Settings, check that the Register this connection's address in DNS option is not selected. - 3 Make sure that the primary network adapter is first in the binding order.
+This places it above the RMC network in the binding order.

-- 5 Configure the RMC NIC to have a persistent (across reboots) Private profile. - a Click Start, then click Run.
-Enter the command secpol.msc.
-The Security Settings window appears. - b Select Network List Manager Policies. - c Select Unidentified Network. - d Right click, then select Properties, and then change the Location type from Not configured to Private. - e Exit the menu and return to Windows.
+- 4 Make sure that ALL network cards are configured as "Private Network." - 5 Configure the RMC NIC to have a persistent (across reboots) Private profile. - a Open a command window and enter the command secpol.msc.
+The Security Policy window appears. - b Select Network List Manager Policies. - c Select Unidentified Network. - d Right click, then select Properties, and then change the Location type from Not configured to Private. - e Close the command window.